bhoomikamittal8/Health_Hive/README.md

 - Open the localhost url provided after running `main.py` and now you can use the project locally in your web browser.

 ## Further Improvements 📈
-This was my first big project so there are lot of things to improve upon
+This was my Practice Project so there are lot of things to improve upon

 - CSS code is totally messed up :pensive: (some code in file and some inline)
 - Frontend can be made more nicer (PS: I suck at frontend development) :cry: